WPTravelteam/wp-travel/readme.txt

 * Fixed Trip extras not being displayed in case of calendar view with trip duration.
 * Fixed Invalid post type in enquiry shortcode form.
 * Fixed Warning: array_unique() expects parameter 1 to be array in dashboard and booking Page of user dashboard.
+* Fixed Inventory not working for booking only trips in case of all payment addons disabled.
+* Fixed issue related to recurring feature being available if pro is not activated.

+Layout Fixes:
+* Fixed Single Trip page trip tabs section gallery issue in mobile screen.
+* Fixed Trip Search responsive in Elementor.
+* Fixed Single Trip Page enquiry popup form checkbox unclickable issue.

 = 5.2.1 =
 Release Date: 30th March, 2022